|Values are valid only on day of printing.|

 The treatment for celiac disease is maintenance of a gluten-free diet.(1-3) In most patients who adhere to this diet, levels of associated autoantibodies decline and villous atrophy improves (see Celiac Disease Routine Treatment Monitoring Algorithm in Special Instructions).
 This is typically accompanied by an improvement in clinical symptoms

 For your convenience, we recommend utilizing cascade testing for celiac disease.
 Cascade testing ensures that testing proceeds in an algorithmic fashion.
-The following cascades are available; select the appropriate 1 for your specific patient situation.
+The following cascades are available; select the appropriate one for your specific patient situation.
 Algorithms for the cascade tests are available in Special Instructions.

 -CDCOM / Celiac Disease Comprehensive Cascade: complete testing including HLA DQ typing and serology